 Microsoft said that features like Windows Recall, Click-to-Do and other AI functionalities will soon be able to leverage these SLMs.
 Phi Silica uses a 3.3 billion parameter model, fine-tuned by Microsoft for both accuracy and speed and will.
 Improve performance, enhance privacy and enable more “offline” usage.

 In this review I look at the Surface Laptop 7 which I’ve been using daily for the past 3 weeks.
-We look at asterics, performance, battery life and more.
+We look at ascetics, performance, battery life and more.
 It’s the first Copilot+PC from Microsoft which is set to yet again set the standards on the future of AI powered Windows devices!

 I first got my hands on one of these devices last month at Microsoft Ignite 2024 in Chicago, where I had the pleasure to spend time with the global Surface Team in the community hub in the middle of the Ignite Expo Hall.